level7systems/sphinx-stt-cli/README.md

 4. Run this command  javac -cp lib/*; uk/co/level7systems/ConvertMp3ToText.java

-#Below command will run the compiled code
+#Below command will run the compiled code  You have to pass the File path as argument
-5. Run this command now java -cp lib/*; uk/co/level7systems/ConvertMp3ToText
+5. Run this command now java -cp lib/*; uk/co/level7systems/ConvertMp3ToText \home\kundan\MP3\OSR_us_000_0015_8k.mp3

 Note- a.
 Make sure that java is added in your class path before you execute the above command.
 For More about adding java to class path please check on internet.